 A magnificent natural setting at Covehithe.

 The outstanding natural beauty at Covehithe beach comes into view after a pleasant walk from the ruins of the church.
 Barley was ripening in the adjacent fields and the beach environment is in front of a nature reserve, located just behind the dunes.
-There are fine walks down to Dunwich Heath and Minsmere Reserve from here, also.
+There are also fine walks down to Dunwich Heath and Minsmere Reserve from here.
 The beach is flat, sandy and backed by small cliffs that are being quickly eroded.
 A very tranquil and invigorating spot to find yourself, as interviewee John briefly testifies.